ko-ichi-h/khcoder/.github/ISSUE_TEMPLATE/reporting-errors-or-bugs.md

 A clear and concise description of what you expected to happen.

-**What happens if you perform the same operation with the tutorial file (Anne.xls)** Can you get an intended result with tutoiral data files?
+**What happens if you perform the same operation with the tutorial file (Anne.xls)** Can you get the intended result with tutorial data files?
 Or you get the same error?
-Please use "Anne.xls" in "tutorial_en" folder.
-By testing with tutorial data, we can confirm whether KH Coder on your PC is working normally or not.

-If you got same error with tutorial data, there is something wrong with KH Coder.
-It may be a bug of KH Coder.
-Or there maybe problems in your software / hardware enviroment.

-If you can perform operation with tutorial data, we have to look into your data.
-Because it seems that your data is causing the error.

-Either way, testing with tutorial data is an indispensable step of a trouble shooting in most cases.
-So, when you report errors of KH Coder, please do this and let me know the result.
+Please use "Anne.xls" in "tutorial_en" folder to test it out.

+**Files to Reproduce the Error**
+If we can't reproduce the error with the tutorial file "Anne.xls", please consider attaching files that can reproduce the Error.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.